cceh/capitularia/docs/_sources/vm/transformations.rst.txt

 The transformations used to produce HTML from TEI.

-The XSLT stylesheets were first written in XSLT 1 for historical reasons.
-We are currently (Feb.
-2020) rewriting them in XSLT 3.
-XSLT 3 transformation is done with Saxon.
-XSLT 1 transformation is done with xsltproc.
+The XSLT stylesheets were first written in XSLT 1 because the WebProjekt setup by the RRZK offered only an XSLT 1 processor (xsltproc through PHP).

+After adding a VM to the Capitularia project and installing Saxon-HE on it we rewrote all the stylesheets in XSLT 3.
+(Rewrite completed in June 2020.)

 See also the overview: :ref:`html-generation`.